Logo

 Brigitte Bardot starred in Jean-Luc Godard's film Le Mepris, produced by Joseph E Levine and starring Jack Palance.

-Brigitte Bardot had a small role in the all-star Spirits of the Dead, acting opposite Alain Delon, then tried a Hollywood film again: Shalako, a Western starring Sean Connery, which was a box-office disappointment.
+Brigitte Bardot had a small role in the all-star Spirits of the Dead, acting opposite Alain Delon, then tried a Hollywood film again: Shalako, a Western starring Sean Connery, which was another box-office disappointment.

 Brigitte Bardot pleaded with Gainsbourg not to release this duet and he complied with her wish; the following year, he rerecorded a version with British-born model and actress Jane Birkin that became a massive hit all over Europe.